3mdeb/news-and-ideas/blog/content/post/2020-05-01-trenchboot-nlnet-ci-cd-system.md

 ### Example of usage

 As we mentioned, we use GitLab CI tools in our system.
-The entry point in this example is then [GitLab CI repository](https://gitlab.com/trenchboot1) set up by us.
+The entry point in this example is the [GitLab CI organization](https://gitlab.com/trenchboot1) set up by us.
 It contains 2 groups of repositories:

 1. `TrenchBoot` which contains **mirrors of offcial TrenchBoot upstream